-- If the engine does not start within 5 seconds, turn the ignition switch to the OFF position and wait 10 seconds before trying to start the engine again to recover battery voltage. - Extended fast idling and revving the engine can damage the engine, and the exhaust system. - Snapping the throttle or fast idling for more than about 5 minutes may cause exhaust pipe discoloration. - The engine will not start if the throttle is fully open.
+- If the engine does not start within 5 seconds, turn the ignition switch to the OFF position and wait 10 seconds before trying to start the engine again to recover battery voltage. - Extended fast idling and revving the engine can damage the engine and the exhaust system. - Snapping the throttle or fast idling for more than about 5 minutes may cause exhaust pipe discoloration. - The engine will not start if the throttle is fully open.

-- 2 Turn the ignition switch to the ON position. - 3 Shift the transmission to Neutral (N indicator comes on).
-Alternatively, pull in the clutch lever to start your vehicle with the transmission in gear so long as the side stand is raised. - 4 Press the start button with the throttle completely closed.
+- 1 Make sure the engine stop switch is in the \bigcirc (Run) position. - 2 Turn the ignition switch to the ON position. - Shift the transmission to Neutral (N indicator comes on).
+Alternatively, pull in the clutch lever to start your vehicle while transmission is in gear as long as the side stand is raised. - Press the start button with the throttle completely closed.